Lord Stanley (restaurant)

 Restaurant in San Francisco, California, U.S.

 Lord Stanley was a restaurant in the Russian Hill neighborhood of San Francisco, California, serving European cuisine with a later emphasis on French cuisine.
 Opened in 2015 by the husband and wife chef team of Rupert and Carrie Blease, it held a Michelin star from 2015 until 2021, when it closed during the COVID-19 pandemic.
-The premises then hosted a series of chef pop-ups, Turntable by Lord Stanley.
-Lord Stanley reopened in 2023 after 2 years, it closed permanently on May 31, 2025.
+The premises then hosted a series of chef pop-ups, Turntable by Lord Stanley, until 2023, when Lord Stanley was reopened.
+It closed permanently on May 31, 2025.

 History

 Lord Stanley opened on June 11, 2015, the first ownership venture by Rupert and Carrie Blease, a married couple of chefs.
 It was awarded a Michelin star that October, and in August 2016 Bon Appétit magazine named it that year's third-best new restaurant.

 The restaurant retained its Michelin star for the next four years.
 In response to the limitations on restaurants during the COVID-19 pandemic, the Bleases and chef Brandon Jew jointly opened a take-out restaurant, Lord Jiu's, and Lord Stanley sold take-out meal kits and wine.
 In early September 2021, Lord Stanley was closed and reopened as Turntable at Lord Stanley, hosting visiting and up-and-coming chefs for a few months each, the first being Argentinian chef Narda Lepes.

 Lord Stanley reopened in October 2023, with Nathan Matkowsky, the chef de cuisine, becoming chef, and the Turntable at Lord Stanley pop-ups continuing elsewhere.
 In early March 2025, the owners announced that Matkowsky was resigning to relocate to the East Coast and Lord Stanley would close permanently after May 31, 2025.